RESETHACKER-COMMUNITY/Resources/Writeups/javascript.md

 # JAVASCRIPT FOR Pentesters and Hackers:

  ## 1. Debugging Javascript code:
- ## 2. Do a Stactic Analysis (Idea is to finding vulnerabilty in Js code by understanding "How JavaScript is used in website? then breaking it):
+ ## 2. Understanding Juicy information, Collecting Urls, endpoints etc and Automating things
    	### 1. Understanding Juicy information in Js files and collecting js files from Urls:
-   	### 2. Making the gathered JavaScript code readable:
-   	### 3. Automating and Enumarating information that might Lead to discovery of security issues and later you can fetch these list of Urs for -> SSTI, XSS, SQLi, SSRF, Open Redirect, IDOR etc
+   	### 2. Automating and Enumarating information that might Lead to discovery of security issues and later you can fetch these list of Urs for -> SSTI, XSS, SQLi, SSRF, Open Redirect, IDOR etc

  ## 3. Understand JS Code such as  what frameworks are being used, identify dangerous functions and component in the framework and then looking for them in the source code -> can get -> dom xss , Postmessage vulns, Logical Bugs etc
 	### 1. Reading all the Js files and find something from Js code are hard so
-	### Understand the places where developers tend to make mistakes that will lead to potential security issues.
+	### 2. Understand the places where developers tend to make mistakes that will lead to potential security issues.
-	### Automating potential security issues in source code.
+	### 3. Automating potential security issues in source code.

 ## 4. Outcome (content discovery):